geotools/geotools/modules/extension/app-schema/app-schema-packages/README.md

 done
 ```

-## Clear local repository
+## Troubleshooting: clear local repository

 If you have trouble building a single child module with Maven
-failing to honour local dependencies that were downloaded from
+not failing to honour local dependencies that were downloaded from
-the OSGeo repo, Google for "_maven.repositories", curse Maven
+the OSGeo repo, clear local repository
-behaviour, and delete every _maven.repositories file in
-`~/.m2/repository/org/geotools/schemas` with, for example:
+`~/.m2/repository/org/geotools/schemas` folder:

 ```
     find ~/.m2/repository/org/geotools/schemas \